Tamarou/nerdfight.online/site/content/en/about/privacy.md

 ## Business Vendors

-From time to time, we may contract with outside vendors to provide business services that will assist us in administering and maintaining the Dreamwidth service.
+From time to time, we may contract with outside vendors to provide business services that will assist us in administering and maintaining the service.
 We will list all of our business vendors in this privacy policy, as well as providing links to their privacy policies and information on how to opt out of your information being included in those services.

 ### Our current business vendors are:

-Google Business Services: We use Google Business Services for their Google Analytics service.
-For information on how Google Business Services may use your information, see Google's Privacy Center.
-Google Analytics collects aggregate data on site usage, such as browser type and the navigational paths our users use, which helps us make decisions about how to improve the site.
-Some users may also have added Google Analytics code to their journals.
-To opt out of your site use being included in our Google Analytics report, you can use a browser plugin to block the JavaScript being served by google-analytics.com.
+We currently have no business vendors beyond our hosting provider, render.com.

 ## Changes

 We may change our privacy policy from time to time.
 If these changes are minor, we will post them to this page.
-If the changes are major, we will post them to this page and notify users through our Dreamwidth News journal and through messages sent to your account's Dreamwidth Inbox.
+If the changes are major, we will post them to this page and notify users through server annoucements.
 Your continued use of this site after any change in this Privacy Policy will constitute your acceptance of such change.
 Contacting us

-If you have questions about this policy, you can contact us at privacy@dreamwidth.org.
+If you have questions about this policy, you can contact us at privacy@tamarou.com.

 ## Creative Commons

-This privacy policy is based on one developed by Automattic (http://automattic.com/privacy/) and is licensed under a Creative Commons Attribution-ShareAlike 2.5 License.
+This privacy policy is based on one developed by [Dreamwidth Studio](https://www.dreamwidth.org/legal/privacy) and is licensed under a Creative Commons Attribution-ShareAlike 2.5 License.